lakejs/lake/README.md

 </div>
 ```

-Finally, call the following JavaScript code to render the editor.
+Call the following JavaScript code to render the editor.

 ```js
 const toolbar = new Lake.Toolbar({